 As a senior pastor, Jim has expanded on his passions of youth, missions and evangelism, to embrace both worship and spiritual formation as transformative experiences for every member of the church family.
 Jim maintains a strong interest in church revitalization and growth as well as exploring what church can become in our rapidly changing culture and world.In his spare time Jim still enjoys almost all sports with particular passions for the Chargers, Padres, and New York Rangers.
 Jim enjoys travel with his wife Becky, particularly to the Holy land, as well as reading, fishing, gardening, and anything to do with his grandchildren.

 I have been working in full-time youth ministry for the last decade of my life.
-I have my Bachelors Degree in Christian Studies from California Baptist University.
+I have my Bachelors Degree in Christian Studies from California Baptist University and am studying at Fuller Seminary to become a pastor.
 I want to serve God and his church with all my heart and in everything I do.

 My favorite movie franchise right now would have to be The Hunger Games.
 I am a fan of most movies and enjoy going to the theater as much as possible.

 I enjoy spending time with my family.
-My wife Stephanie and daughter Sailor provide endless adventures.
+My wife Stephanie and daughters Sailor, Skipper and Sunny provide endless adventures.
 I am a avid surfer and also am a fan of sailing.
 I also like running, swimming, Angels baseball, and eating Del Taco.

 If I could travel anywhere in the world, I would go where there is warm water, fishing, surfing, and my family.
 Stephanie and I also enjoy short weekend getaways and drives up and down the California coast.